ember-learn/ember-blog/source/2019-11-01-the-ember-times-issue-122.md

 Be kind,

-Chris Ng, Isaac Lee, Jessica Jordan, Jared Galanis the crowd and the Learning Team
+Chris Ng, Isaac Lee, Jessica Jordan, Jared Galanis and the Learning Team